Major spinal decompression

 • Types: ischaemic optic neuropathy (most common in prone spine), central retinal artery occlusion (direct pressure), cortical blindness (rare)

-• Risk factors: prolonged prone surgery, major blood loss, hypotension, anaemia, large crystalloid volumes, obesity, male sex; direct eye pressure for CRAO
+• Risk factors: prolonged prone surgery, major blood loss, hypotension, anaemia, large crystalloid volumes, obesity, male sex, direct eye pressure for CRAO

-• Prevention: meticulous head/eye positioning (no pressure), regular eye checks; maintain oxygen delivery (avoid severe anaemia), avoid prolonged hypotension; balanced fluid strategy; consider staging very long cases
+• Prevention: meticulous head/eye positioning (no pressure), regular eye checks, maintain oxygen delivery (avoid severe anaemia), avoid prolonged hypotension, balanced fluid strategy, consider staging very long cases

-• If suspected post-op: urgent ophthalmology review; document; check for external eye injury/pressure marks; optimise haemodynamics and oxygenation; incident reporting and disclosure
+• If suspected post-op: urgent ophthalmology review, document, check for external eye injury/pressure marks, optimise haemodynamics and oxygenation, incident reporting and disclosure

 A patient for cervical decompression has severe myelopathy and limited neck movement.
 How would you manage the airway?